nodejs/node/doc/topics/blocking-vs-non-blocking.md

 the second example `fs.readFile()` is **non-blocking** so JavaScript execution can continue and `moreWork()` will be called first.
-The ability to run `moreWork()` without waiting for the file read to complete is a key design choice that allows for higher throughout.
+The ability to run `moreWork()` without waiting for the file read to complete is a key design choice that allows for higher throughput.

 ## Concurrency and Throughput

 JavaScript execution in Node.js is single threaded, so concurrency refers to the event loop's capacity to execute JavaScript callback functions after completing other work.
-Any code that is expected to process requests in a concurrent manner depends on the ability of the event loop to continue running as non-JavaScript operations like I/O are happening.
+Any code that is expected to run in a concurrent manner must allow the event loop to continue running as non-JavaScript operations, like I/O, are occurring.

 As an example, let's consider a case where each request to a web server takes 50ms to complete and 45ms of that 50ms is database I/O that can be done